KDubYou/KDubYou/README.md

 ### I want to work on
 - More games.
 I love design, I love making insane and unreadable visual messes (see D/M/T & Apocalypsol)
-- So much more too
+- VA Stuff
+- Music
+- ~Art~

 ### I am wanting to learn

 - How to save data for different types of games
 - Simplistic Multiplayer and the degrees in which it needs to be applied
-- 3D modelling
+- 3D modelling - kinda not really its super boring
+- Better 2D art - love it
 - How to do everything I want to and also make money at the same time.
 Sounds awesome in theory.